-Commented [A16]: ZAP agreed at the December 14, 2020 meeting to remove by-right multi-unit conversions (up to 6-units) for non-village center suburban districts.
-Further analysis is necessary to determine if, and how many units could be allowed by-right within districts adjacent or near village centers (R3, R4, and N), for example where they are allowed by Special Permit today.
+Commented [A18]: At the December 14, 2020 meeting, the was consensus to remove by-right multi-unit conversions (up to 6-units) for areas of the City further away from village centers and transit hubs.
+Further analysis is necessary to determine if, and how many units could be allowed by-right within districts adjacent to village centers and transit hubs, for example where they are allowed by Special Permit today.